 August is the best time of year for kids to head outside for some stargazing.
 To celebrate and learn more about the summer night sky, or just add some shimmer and glitter to inside playtime during any time of the year, here are 10 space-themed crafts and activities that will have your kids seeing stars.

-also shares her picks for moon picture books before diving into a walkthrough for her ingenious lunar masterpiece.
-I Heart Crafty Things
+Rachel at I Heart Crafty Things also shares her picks for moon picture books before diving into a walkthrough for her ingenious lunar masterpiece.

 The wonderfully chunky paint texture and clever method for creating craters, both made with items you can find in your kitchen, make this an art project that kids of just about any age will love to do again and again.
 If you want to challenge your older junior astronomers, have them paint a moon masterpiece for each phase of the lunar cycle.